 Remove the beef and place them in a large bowl.
 Continue cooking remaining beef until they are all browned.
 Add the flour to the beef chunks and toss to coat.

-Add the wine, stock, tomato paste, and Worcestershire sauce to the pot.
-Add the coated beef, then the potatoes, carrots, onions, thyme, garlic, and bacon.
+Add the beer, stock, tomato paste, and Worcestershire sauce to the pot.
+Next, add the coated beef, then the potatoes, carrots, onions, thyme, garlic, and bacon.
 Stir to combine.